cakephp/docs/en/core-utility-libraries/file-folder.rst

     :rtype: boolean

-    Recursively copy a directory.
+    Copy a directory (recursively by default).
 The only parameter $options can either be a path into copy to or an array of options::

         <?php